"War On Cars" Watch: GM Bashes Cycling, Apologizes

 The idea that environmentalists in this country are waging a “War On Cars” has gained some currency within the right wing in recent years, fueled by the Obama Administration’s increased emphasis on public transportation and cycling.
 Of course, statistically speaking, the car is proving more than capable of defending itself, as sales and ownership levels remain improbably robust (in per-capita and per-GDP terms) despite the recent “Carmageddon.”
 But GM waded into the fray anyway, running the anti-cycling ad seen above in several campus publications (via bikeportland.org), likely in hopes of fighting against the kuruma banare phenomenon that began with Japanese youth abandoning cars and has progressed to a full-blown national love affair with bicycles.
 But cyclists are a passionate bunch, and GM’s ill-advised ad prompted a torrent of Twitter protests ( see for yourself), eventually causing the automaker to apologize and pull the ad.

-With Millenials on the verge of becoming the majority of the car market, GM needs a massive gut-check if it hopes to have a chance of understanding and addressing the “uncooling” of cars.
+Despite GM’s recent breathless enthusiasm for marketing to the under-30 “Millenial” set, these two ads prove that the company’s ability to understand and market to young, car-ambivalent people hasn’t improved in the last six years.
+If anything, bashing bikes is worse than bashing public transportation because of the immense enthusiasm for cycling and its health and environmental benefits.
+The fact that a significant number of cyclists choose the two-wheeled lifestyle for political reasons make even a relatively minor slight from a multinational automaker all the more tone-deaf.
+Rather than mocking cyclists, automakers should be appropriating the bicycle’s cultural appeal with ads showing cars and bicycles coexisting in a youthful lifestyle.With Millenials on the verge of becoming the majority of the car market, GM needs a massive gut-check if it hopes to have a chance of understanding and addressing the “uncooling” of cars.
 A potent symbol of the social and economic reality of being a young person today, bicycles are fundamental to that understanding.
 In fact, I’d argue that bike rank second only to handheld devices as a symbol of youth culture.
 Cars, meanwhile are dropping off the list, not because of an environmentalist agenda or hostile White House but because of the changing conditions facing young people today.
 Until the car industry wakes up to that reality, blunders like this one are inevitable, further driving the wedge between the industry and the young people it’s desperate to reach.